pronaturabl/cart/README.md

 ## Versioning

-Starting with version 0.3.0 I will try to follow the [`semantic versioning`](http://semantic.org/) rules.
+Starting with version 0.3.0 I try to follow the [`semantic versioning`](http://semantic.org/) rules.